-If sound quality is your only or most important factor, the TIN Audio T2 are better headphones, but otherwise, the Shure SE215 are more comfortable, come with a nice case, are more stable, and isolate a lot more noise than the TIN Audio.
+If sound quality is your only or most important factor, the TIN Audio T2 are better headphones, but otherwise, the Shure SE215 are more comfortable, come with a nice case, are more stable, and isolate a lot more noise than the TIN.
 They also have a detachable cable like the TIN, and you can find third-party cables with an in-line remote and mic too.
-However, they are more expensive than the TIN Audios.
+However, they are more expensive than the TIN.

 The JBL Endurance Sprint are better headphones than the TIN Audio T2.
 They have better sound quality and they are wireless, meaning they offer more freedom to move around and are best suited for sports.
 However, they have a touch-sensitive control scheme, which is nice at this price range, but it is very hard to use and registered unwanted commands often.
 They will also have latency which the T2 don’t have.
 On the other hand, the T2 are better-built headphones and feel more durable, thanks to their metal buds and detachable cable.